warfreire/blockchain-based.sensing.system/README.md

 ./configmsp.sh
 ```

 This script uses [crypto-config-mb.yaml](crypto-config-mb.yaml) to create the MSP certificates in the folder **crypto-config**.
-It also uses [configtx.yaml](configtx.yaml) and generates the genesis block file *nmi-genesis.block*, the channel configuration file *nmi-channel.tx*, and the anchor peers transaction files *ptb.de-anchors.tx* and *inmetro.br-anchors.tx*.
+It also uses [configtx.yaml](configtx.yaml) and generates the genesis block file *nmi-genesis.block*, the channel configuration file *nmi-channel.tx*, and the anchor peers transaction files *1dn.mb-anchors.tx*.
 Notice that this script depends on the tools installed together with Fabric.
 The script *installFabric.sh* executed previously is expected to modify your $PATH variable and enable the Fabric tools' direct execution.
 If this does not happen, try to fix the $PATH manually.
 The tools usually are in the folder /$HOME/fabric-samples/bin.

 ### 3. Manage the docker containers